The Roots of Arbor Day

 Morton believed that more trees in Nebraska would offer relief from swift winds, secure topsoil, conserve moisture, discourage erosion, and generally improve the state's agriculture for current and future generations.
 So in early 1872, while working for a Nebraska newspaper, he proposed Arbor Day, "to urge upon the people of the state the vital importance of tree planting."
 That April saw the first observance of Morton's holiday in Nebraska.
 With a few cash rewards offered to goad the masses into picking up their shovels, about a million trees were planted in a single day, they say.
 The people loved the idea -- and many loved Morton for it.
 So in a short time, Nebraskans settled the date of their Arbor Day on Julius Morton's birthday, April 22.

 Within decades the successful Arbor Day tradition had spread to other states.
 It was enthusiastically endorsed by Theodore Roosevelt, who framed tree planting as a kind of nationalistic duty: "A people without children," he wrote, "would face a hopeless future; a country without trees is almost as hopeless."

 Drafting Preteens for Tree Planting

 Morton was not alone in his arboreal enthusiasms.
 At the time there were a number of prominent activists specifically devoted to trees -- among them the Doctor of Divinity Birdsey Grant Northrop, who was out preaching the practical and aesthetic virtues of the tree well before Arbor Day.
 When news of Morton's tree planting day reached the East, Northrop grasped the torch and carried Arbor Day to the next level: schoolchildren.
-And at that level it largely remains to this day.

 Arbor Day and the Fate of Civilization